KISS - Elder Statesmen, Elder Statement?

 I saw KISS back in the day and was disappointed by the quality of performance and left cold by their "Vegas" style attitude and approach to a concert that was clearly more about the show than the music.

-Paul Stanley's raps with the audience... drum and lead guitar solos in the first half hour of the set... a bass solo that was performed more by the sound engineer than Gene Simmons...
+Paul Stanley's raps with the audience... drum and lead guitar solos in the first half hour of the set... a bass solo that was performed by the sound engineer while Gene Simmons flew, floated or hung about (dependig on point of seated view).

-Not the sort of attitude or set you bring to a place like Glasgow, trust me, as was confirmed by the number of us that left early.
+Not the sort of attitude or set you bring to a place like Glasgow, trust me, as was confirmed by the number of paying punters that left the show early.

-There were some great moments, but my outstanding memory of that gig before we left was a large number of the Weegie audience, during the torturous solos, responding at a fair volume of decibels themselves with "just play a fucking song!"
+There were some great moments, but my outstanding memory of that gig before we left was a large number of the Weegie audience, during the torturous solos, responding at a fair volume of decibels themselves with a forthright chorus shout of "just play a fucking song!"

 But KISS are older and wiser now, understand the differences between American and British/ European audiences and no-one would deny that when they deliver properly it's Rock and Roll All Nite.